Electronic brachytherapy--current status and future directions

 Output calibration

-A recent review by Sander describes reference dosimetry for brachytherapy in more detail.
-Direct primary standards are being developed for EB sources by National Institute of Standards and Technology/University of Wisconsin Accredited Dosimetry Calibration Laboratory (NIST/UWADCL) in the USA and a German/Czech collaboration in Europe.
+A recent review by Sander5 describes reference dosimetry for brachytherapy in more detail.
+Direct primary standards are being developed for EB sources by National Institute of Standards and Technology/University of Wisconsin Accredited Dosimetry Calibration Laboratory (NIST/UWADCL) in the USA40 and a German/Czech collaboration in Europe.
 There is also a desire to derive new codes of practice based on direct dose-to-water calibration, with consistent quantities and a clear transition from current methods.
-The overall aim remains to have a total uncertainty in delivered dose of <10% (k = 2), although this may be difficult to achieve.
+The overall aim remains to have a total uncertainty in delivered dose of <10% (k = 2), although this may be difficult to achieve.5

 Dosimetry audit